jayprophit/cs50-Python/Python Documentation.md

 # say hello
 print(name)

-you can also deine a default value to some worlds by using paranthaeses
+you can also define a default value to some worlds by using parenthesis

 e.g.
 def hello(to="world")